-Removal of vegetation will be carefully supervised by a fauna specialist and an arborist.
-All trees will be inspected prior to removal, and if fauna is found, they will be relocated by professionals.
+Removal of vegetation was carefully supervised by a fauna specialist and an arborist.
+All trees were inspected prior to removal, and if fauna was found, they were relocated by professionals.

 Reusing limbs and trunks

 Fallen limbs play an important part in local biodiversity.
-Large limbs and trunks removed as part of the project will be retained to be placed in parks and reserves where practically possible.
+Large limbs and trunks removed as part of the project are retained to be placed in parks and reserves where practically possible.
 Trunks will be installed in playgrounds to provide nature play opportunities.
+The R2P project team identified the opportunity to provide tree logs for reuse to the Preschool at St Joseph’s School, Ottoway.
+The logs were used to refresh the outdoor area with a nature play theme.
 The remainder of the removed vegetative material will be mulched and used in landscaping.

 Community Wildlife Program

-The Community Wildlife Program is a DPTI initiative that involves local communities and schools in helping to offset the loss of habitat caused by necessary vegetation removals.
+The Community Wildlife Program is a Department for Infrastructure and Transport initiative that involves local communities and schools in helping to offset the loss of habitat caused by necessary vegetation removals.

-In particular, we will be working closely with local schools and community groups to provide information sessions, nesting box building workshops, and information about how to attract native birds and other wildlife into the local area and residents’ back yards.
+In particular, we are working closely with local schools and community groups to provide butterfly garden workshops, and information about how to attract butterflies and other wildlife into the local area and residents’ back yards.

 Local school wildlife workshops involve the community in helping to enhance local habitat.